-In fact he had not yet ascended to the rank of master, but would do so just under two months later as we can see from his certificate.
+In fact he had ascended to the rank of master, and would become an Ark and Mark Master just under two months later as we can see from his certificate.
 Three years later he receives another certificate from the Grand Lodge in London as a sort of fancy membership card, guaranteeing him access to any lodge in the world.
 This parchment is much more decorative than the previous one and features the arms of the organisation as well and the three pillars of freemasonry; wisdom, strength and beauty.
 His father does make reference though to the sometimes excessive ceremony of meetings where the revelry went on into the wee hours and the wine flowed a tad freely for respectability.
 The connection between male fellowship in clubs like the Freemasons and alcohol consumption is well established and artefacts here in the museum point to it.

 There are two pieces on display in the Bishop’s Palace with direct links to the Freemasons in Ireland.
 One piece is a cider jug and the other a punch bowl – both items associated with convivial drinking and both are piece of armorial porcelain that make up the Synnott Collection.
 Armorial porcelain refers to a type of porcelain which became fashionable in the early eighteenth century as a way to show off your wealth and connections.
 All of our porcelain comes from China, and would have been ordered through the British East India Company from the ‘porcelain city’ of Jingdezhen, for enormous prices.
 The items were so valuable and sought after that usually it would take up to three years to return to the buyer in Ireland/ Britain at huge cost.